MTG implementation

 (:id, :parent, :children, :MTG, :attributes, :traversal_cache)

-Here is a little description of each field:
+Here is a simple description of each field:

 • id: The unique integer identifier of the node.
 It can be set by the user but is usually set automatically.